sophmo08/vivid-pioneer/content/projects/diversity-training-contact/index.md

 ---
 title: "Another Approach to Diversity Training: The Power of High-Quality Contact with Underrepresented Individuals"
 date: 2025-11-11
+summary: "How should diversity trainings be designed to actually change behavior toward dissimilar colleagues?
+We investigate this question using a field experiment."
 tags:
   - Work in Progress
   - Diversity
   - Training
 ---
-**Stage:** Current fine-tuning for submission to Human Resource Management Journal
+**Stage:** Current fine-tuning for submission

 **With:** Sandra Morgenstern and Erika Ni (University of Mannheim)